securityguy/DMRcmd/README.md

 set to true in the event configuration, in which case both private and group calls will be considered for the event.

-The DMR ID and password in the DMR Gateway configuration must match a configuration in DMRcmd or authentication will fail and data from your hotspot will be ignored.
+The DMR ID and password in the DMR Gateway configuration must match a hotspot configuration in DMRcmd or authentication will fail and data from your hotspot will be ignored.

 **Please be cognizant of the fact that any given DMR ID may be assigned to an individual and use appropriate